 The career trajectory of people with an Advertising degree appears to be focused around a few careers.
-The most common career that users with Advertising degrees have experience in is Journalist, followed by Public Relations Specialist, Graphic Designer, Copywriter, News Reporter, Marketing Manager, Advertising Manager, Social Media Manager, Advertising Sales Agent, and Digital Marketing Specialist.
+The most common career that users with Advertising degrees have experience in is Journalist, followed by Public Relations Specialist, Graphic Designer, News Reporter, Social Media Manager, Advertising Manager, Marketing Manager, Copywriter, Advertising Sales Agent, and Digital Marketing Specialist.

 |Career||% of graduates||% of population||Multiple|

 |Social Media Manager||5.7%||0.4%||14.1×|

 Advertising graduates earn on average $k, putting them in the bottom percentile of earners with a degree.

 |75th (top earners)||-|

 Advertising graduates are not very underemployed compared to other graduates.
 We have collected data on three types of underemployment.
 Part-time refers to work that is less than 30 hours per week.
 Non-college refers to work that does not require a college degree.
 Low-paying includes a list of low-wage service jobs such as janitorial work, serving, or dishwashing.